email: roadarch@outlook.com

 2010:

 This Greyhound station was designed by Arrasmith and built from 1938-1939.
-The initial plans called for an exterior faced with Indiana limestone.
-Postcards, like that above, show the building with the incorrect color scheme.
+The initial plans were for a limestone facade.
 The central cylinder design suited this corner location and was repeated in later Greyhound stations.
-This building is listed on the National Register of Historic Places.
-In 2007, Greyhound moved to a new facility and this building has been vacant since then.
+In 2007, Greyhound moved to a new facility.
 The windows were boarded up in 2009 and the porcelain enamel panels were painted a lighter blue.
-In 2014, restoration work began with the panels being temporarily removed and the building being stripped down to its skeleton.
-It may house a restaurant in the future.
-In 2015, the exterior restoration was finished and the neon sign was relit.
+In 2014, restoration work began.
+The panels were temporarily removed and the building stripped to its skeleton.
+In 2015, the exterior restoration was completed and the neon sign was relit.
 In 2016, a Bru Burger Bar opened in the building.
-For more, see these websites: 1, 2, and 3. [map]
+The bus docking area at the back of the building is used for outdoor dining.
+For more, see these websites: 1, 2, 3, and 4. [map]

 Main Bus Station Page